• Skip to primary navigation

 Be as punny as possible for Valentine’s Day with these Chocolate Truffle Pops.
 They read “Olive You” but mean so much more when given to a loved one.

-Creating totally unique treats can be a challenge, but one I’m willing to tackle.
+Creating totally unique treats can be a challenge, but one I'm willing to tackle.
 Sometimes, however, I need a little help with my inspiration, so I turn to fellow foodie friends.
-I wanted to create a Valentine’s Day cupcake that hadn’t been done before, but just couldn’t find that special idea.
-My friend, Julie B., told me that she has found some great ideas by looking through boxes of kid’s Valentine’s Day cards.
+I wanted to create a Valentine's Day cupcake that hadn't been done before but just couldn't find that special idea.
+My friend, Julie B., told me that she has found some great ideas by looking through boxes of kid's Valentine's Day cards.
 You know the ones we used to pass out in grade school.
-They always have cute pictures and silly saying or jokes.
-Julie suggested I use one of her favorite cards which features a boy olive saying “OLIVE YOU” to a girl olive who responds with “OLIVE YOU TOO.”
-I was very amused with this idea for a cupcake and found it to be quite unique and perfect for kids or adults.
+They always have cute pictures and silly sayings or jokes.

-My first step in creating my new Valentine’s Day treat was to sculpt the olives out of modeling chocolate.
+My first step in creating my new Valentine's Day treat was to sculpt the olives out of modeling chocolate.
 They are such a simple shape that they took very little time to make.
-I adorned each of them with adorable faces giving the boy a nice smile and the girl eye lashes and twinkling eyes.
+I adorned each of them with adorable faces giving the boy a nice smile and the girl eyelashes and twinkling eyes.
 As I sat admiring my olives, I realized they should be the star of the show.
 I grabbed two lollipop sticks and inserted them into each of the olives.
 They were perfect just like that, so I decided to make them as pops instead of using them to decorate cupcakes.

 Recently I have made cake pops, brownie pops, cheesecake pops, Oreo truffle pops, modeling chocolate pops, and chocolate truffle pops, with the later being my favorite.
 I chose to use a dark chocolate truffle center dipped in mint flavored white chocolate for my pops.
 They taste great.
 You can certainly use this idea to make any of the other types of pops, but I think you will really enjoy the flavor of the truffle pops.